Matt Olson Preview, Player Props: Braves vs. Cardinals

-On Tuesday, Matt Olson (.304 on-base percentage in past 10 games, 69 points below season-long percentage) and the Atlanta Braves face the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
-First pitch is at 7:20 PM ET.
+The Atlanta Braves and Matt Olson (.476 slugging percentage over his past 10 games, including two homers), take on starting pitcher Dakota Hudson and the St. Louis Cardinals at Truist Park, Wednesday at 7:20 PM ET.

-In his last game, he had two hits (going 2-for-4 with a home run and an RBI) against the Dodgers.
+In his last game, he notched a home run while going 1-for-4 against the Cardinals.

 Matt Olson Game Info & Props vs. the Cardinals